-In this challenging economic landscape, having a clear view of your energy infrastructure and obtaining the granular data you need to drive decision-making is critical to reducing costs, boosting efficiency, and driving operational performance.
-Read on for examples that demonstrate how energy data can provide organizations with the intelligence they need to drive decision-making and boost operational efficiency.
+In this challenging economic landscape, having a clear view of your energy estate and obtaining the granular data you need to drive decision-making is critical to reducing costs, boosting efficiency, and driving operational performance.
+Read on for examples that demonstrate how energy data can provide organisations with the intelligence they need to drive decision-making and boost operational efficiency.

 Continued growth of equipment automation in operational processes increases the importance of proactively maintaining critical equipment to ensure system reliability and uptime.
 Predictive maintenance is the practice of using data analysis and other technological tools to detect defects and fix them before a costly failure occurs.
 This practice is known to be a huge cost-saver with the additional benefit of simultaneously driving increased efficiency.
 According to the United States Department of Energy, predictive maintenance can result in 70% fewer breakdowns, 35-45% reduction in downtime of machinery, 25-30% reduction in maintenance costs and a tenfold increase in ROI.